 Students had an excellent cultural and technical learning experience with their Mexican counterparts.

 Symbiosis Institute of Computer Studies & Research regularly organizes guest sessions for enhancing the knowledge and developing the personality of students.
 It aims in providing industry insights to the students and providing them industry exposure.
+One such session was organized on “Business Analyst Role in Agile and its scope” on 27 March 2021 for students of MBA-IT The guest session was conducted by our Alumna Ms. Shatakshi Swaroop.

 Our alumnus Deekshit Sooryadevara conducted a session on “Techniques on how to write a structured report for businesses by giving various examples and providing step by step personal insights on how to structure a report for a business use”.
+He explained about the industrial functioning and requirements and also the structuring techniques around the hyper-local markets in the next 5 years.

+A guest lecture was conducted by Ms. Atiya Hassan on Technology trends and insights.
+Atiya is an alumni of SICSR, BCA batch 2013-2016, and the consistent topper for three years.
 She explained nicely how the technologies are emerging and how they are used in the industry.
 The main focus was on the field of Data Science and Data analytics, along with the currently used tools.
 She also shared her journey and experience in KPMG and that how she transformed herself from a Data Analyst to working with a project team for automation tasks.
 It was a great session conducted by her.
 The session was interactive and students cleared their doubts related to skillsets they should be equipped with to enter into analytics field.

 IEEE SICSR Pune Student Branch organised a workshop on Resume Building on 21st February 2021.